COVID Crisis Teaching at Home – Resources for LEARNING DIFFICULTIES

 You will notice that my content for Students with LDs and High School students is sparse.
 I will keep adding to these categories when I find generalized resources.
 However, I truly believe these students benefit most from individualized assistance with a live/online tutor who can personalize the learning methodology to help the students become more confident, independent learners.
 Please contact me if you would like to discuss our tutoring options in more detail.

-For students with LEARNING DIFFICULTIES:
+Teaching Resources for students with LEARNING DIFFICULTIES:

 NOTE: Many of the resources listed in the age/grade specific links above (especially ALL students , Toddlers and PreK students, and Elementary students are so user friendly that they can be adjusted for use with most students of various abilities.